dobryakov/rails-backbone-sse/README.markdown

 Why not React.js?
 I like React, but it is not a magic.
 It is a technique.
 If you understand the technique - you can implement it with any tool.
 Backbone is an excellent way to build reactive web applications: if you change a data - the view will be changed consequently.
 With Backbone you have "reactive idea", all benefits of MVC and transport layer (out-of-the-box) to build communication with REST backend.
 Nice, isn't it?

-You might like MVC or not, but you should agree: if I have similar MVC at BE and at FE - it could be very elegant idea to build two-ways communication between.
+You might like MVC or not, but you should agree with me: if I have similar MVC at backend and at frontend - it could be very elegant idea to build two-ways communication between.

 How it works?
 -------------